Directions & Programs

 Jewel Fogel started and led a Havurah of the High Country book club that that grew into a valuable part of the lives of its members.
 They meet in each other’s homes.
 Each member is expected to have read the book and to be able to discuss it.
 As a result, each meeting is vital and lively.
 They choose the books to be read and reviewed the summer before they meet again.

 The greatest claim to fame is that as a group, and as individuals, Havurah of the High Country helped create the Center for Judaic, Holocaust and Peace Studies at Appalachian State University and continues to support it and glow in its growth and work.

 In 2005 the Grads retired from the leadership.
 The membership acknowledged their great work and had a plaque made for them in recognition of their contribution to its success.

 Jack Lubin and his wife, Ruth, assumed the leadership of the Havurah.
 Growth reached the point where there were too many members for the Best Western Hotel, the successor to the Holiday Inn.
 They could not accommodate all of us at a luncheon meeting.
 Membership was too big, but how do you refuse a Jew who wanted to join us?

-Presently, you must reserve your place early to be sure you can attend.
-The planning committee has arranged excellent speakers.
+The planning committee had arranged excellent speakers.
 Ruth and Stan Etkin served as program chairpersons for a few years, followed by Linda and Neil Lentin, and Roz Silverman.
-Presently there are more than 100 persons on the E-mail list.
-Would you like to join us?
-Welcome to new members; and we encourage you to try us out!
-For more information, feel free to contact Leonard Hayet, the present Chair of the Havurah of the High Country, at telephone number 828-387-3625 or, L.firstname.lastname@example.org
+There were more than 100 persons on the E-mail list.
+For more information, feel free to contact Leonard Hayet, the former Chair of the Havurah of the High Country, at telephone number 828-387-3625 or, L.email@example.com